shopsys/shopsys/docs/cookbook/basic-data-import.md

 php bin/console shopsys:cron --module="Shopsys\ShopBundle\Model\Product\ImportProductsCronModule"
 ```

+!!! hint
-*Note: More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md).*
+    More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md).

 ## Best practices
 - Validate all incoming data before putting them into data objects.